turingcompl33t/turingcompl33t.github.io/_posts/2020-9-07-Python-CDS.md

 ### Setup

 The first step in the setup for this environment is installing Python.
-There are plenty of resources available describing how to install Python on your system, so we won't go into the details here; instead, I'll just point out a few good places to start:
+There are plenty of resources available describing how to install Python, so we won't go into the details here; instead, I'll just point out a few good places to start:

 - Installing Python on [Windows](https://www.python.org/downloads/windows/)
 - Installing Python on [OSX](https://docs.python-guide.org/starting/install3/osx/)